Esri/data-assistant/README.md

 ## Features

-* Data Assistant
+* Data Assistant Add-in
 * Community Addresses
 * Community Parcels

 ## Instructions

-If you do not want to compile in Visual Studio, click/install data-aggregation\ShareGISData\bin\Debug\ShareGISData.esriAddInX.
+If you do not want to compile in Visual Studio, click/install data-aggregation\ShareGISData\bin\Debug\DataAssistant.esriAddInX.

 ### Esri Solutions